Murder of James Byrd Jr.

-James Byrd Jr. (May 2, 1949 – June 7, 1998) was a black American man who was murdered by three white men, two of whom were avowed white supremacists, in Jasper, Texas, on June 7, 1998.
+James Byrd Jr. (May 2, 1949 – June 7, 1998) was an African-American man who was murdered by three men, two of whom were avowed white supremacists, in Jasper, Texas, on June 7, 1998.
 Shawn Berry, Lawrence Brewer, and John King dragged him for 3 mi behind a Ford pickup truck along an asphalt road.
 Byrd, who remained conscious for much of his ordeal, was killed about halfway through the dragging when his body hit the edge of a culvert, severing his right arm and head.
-The murderers drove on for another 1+1/2 mi before dumping his torso in front of a black church.
+The murderers drove on for another 1+1/2 mi before dumping his torso in front of a black cemetery.

-Brewer and King were the first white men to be sentenced to death for killing a black person in the history of modern Texas.
-In 2001, Byrd's lynching-by-dragging led the state of Texas to pass a hate crimes law, which later led the Congress to pass the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, commonly known as the Matthew Shepard Act, in 2009.
+Brewer and King are among the few white men to be executed for killing a black person in Texas since the death penalty was reinstated in the 1970s.
+In 2001, Byrd's lynching-by-dragging led the state of Texas to pass a hate crimes law, which later led the United States Congress to pass the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act in 2009.
 Brewer was executed by lethal injection for his part in the murder on September 21, 2011.
 King was executed by lethal injection at the state penitentiary in Huntsville, Texas, on April 24, 2019.
 Berry was sentenced to life imprisonment and will be eligible for parole in 2038.

 Background

-James Byrd Jr. was born on May 2, 1949, in Jasper County, Texas, the third of nine children, to Stella Mae Sharp (1925–2010) and James Byrd Sr. (1925–2020).
-His mother was a Sunday School teacher and his father was a deacon at the Greater New Bethel Church.
+James Byrd Jr. was born on May 2, 1949, in Beaumont, Texas, the third of nine children, to Stella Mae Sharp and James Byrd Sr. His mother was a Sunday School teacher and his father was a deacon at the Greater New Bethel Church.
 Byrd graduated from Jasper Rowe High School in 1967, the last segregated class.
 After graduating from high school, he married and had three children: Renee, Ross, and Jamie.
+Between 1969 and 1996, Byrd was incarcerated several times for various offenses, including theft, forgery, and violation of parole.
 He worked as a vacuum salesman.
-James Byrd Jr. was a cousin of Dennetta Lyles King who was Rodney King's first wife and mother to his daughter Lora King.
+Byrd was a cousin of Dennetta Lyles King, who was Rodney King's first wife and mother to his daughter Lora King.

-Ross Byrd, the only son of James Byrd Jr., has been involved with "Murder Victims' Families for Reconciliation", an organization that opposes capital punishment.
+Ross Byrd, James Byrd's only son, has been involved with "Murder Victims' Families for Reconciliation", an organization that opposes capital punishment.
 He campaigned to spare the lives of those who murdered his father and appeared briefly in the documentary Deadline.